iesl/box-training-methods/icml2024/README.md

 ## Precompute and cache negatives for hierarchy-aware negative sampling

-Run the script to precompute and cache the matrix of tails to negative heads for all the transitively-closed graphs:
+Run the script to precompute and cache the matrix of tails to negative heads for all the transitively-closed graphs (this will also compute the stats and store them as a json):

 ```
 cd ./0_compute_and_cache_negatives
-sbatch --array=1-94 ./compute_and_cache_negatives.sh
+sbatch --array=1-94 ./synthetic_graphs.sh
+sbatch ./wordnet.sh
 ```

 Go to the next directory for tuning `learning_rate` and `negative_weight` for per-graph, per-negative weight `vector_sim` runs: